Sushant1209/GeekWords/README.md

 3. **Custom API Development:**
    - To enhance usability, I built a custom API within **GeekWord**.
 This API allows users to retrieve article data programmatically, whether for personal use or integration into other platforms.

+4. **Improved Performance:**
+   - By migrating from Google Sheets to MongoDB Atlas, I significantly reduced the website’s load time from 10-15 seconds to a more acceptable range."

 ## **Conclusion**